tansaku/webserver_log_parser/README.md

     behaves like multiple entry log parser
       returns correct results for multiple log entries

-Finished in 0.02267 seconds (files took 0.2259 seconds to load) 12 examples, 0 failures
+Finished in 0.02274 seconds (files took 0.22574 seconds to load) 14 examples, 0 failures

-COVERAGE: 100.00% -- 48/48 lines in 3 files
+COVERAGE: 100.00% -- 58/58 lines in 3 files
 ```

 ## Approach

-Uses a `WebPageVisits` class to represent the collection of visits to a particular page.
+This Webserver Log Parser uses a `WebPageVisits` class to represent the collection of visits to a particular page.
 The WebPageVisits class stores the number of visits and unique visits (calculating unique visits by taking the length of a Set version of the array of ips).
-By default it sorts on overall number of visits, and provides a parameterized `to_s` method to allow a pretty print output of either the total or unique number of visits to a given a page.
+By default it sorts on overall number of visits, and provides a parameterized `to_s` method to allow a pretty print output of either the total or unique number of visits to a given page.
 This relies on a `Pluralize` class to correctly format "visit" vs "visits" although the `to_s` method is no longer used with the table formatted output.

 The main class is `WebserverLogParser` which by default will parse a file called `webserver.log` that is assumed to be on the root of the project, although the file parsed can be adjusted by specificing the filename argument to the `parse` class method.
-The file is broken up using `readlines` and an index formed using a hash to store an array of the ips associated with a single page, keyed against the page name as a string.
-The index is automatically coverted into a an array of `WebPageVisits` objects, which can then be sorted by total number or unique number of visits, and reversed to ensure the most visited comes first in the array.
+The file is broken up using `readlines` and an index formed using a hash to store  `WebPageVisits` objects that contain the ip visits for each page, keyed against the page name.
+The index values are then converted to an array of `WebPageVisits` objects, which can then be sorted by total number or unique number of visits, and reversed to ensure the most visited comes first in the array.

 A `parser.rb` file can be run from the command line and uses [Commander](https://github.com/commander-rb/commander) for command line processing and management and [Terminal Table](https://github.com/tj/terminal-table) to format the results nicely on the terminal.